My shopping cart

 Can your machines perform remediation and desolvation simultaneously?

 No. Functions are dependent on the type of membrane element used.
 Therefore, it can only perform one function at a time.
-Some manufacturers offer functions that allow switching between alternate housings which contain different types of elements.
+Some of our equipment offers functions that allow switching between alternate housings which contain different types of elements.
 This allows switching applications without opening housings and replacing elements.

 Is it practical to swap membranes daily for desolvation and remediation on the same machine?